 What are the penalties for not complying with TSA hand luggage rules

 The TSA doesn’t just give a slap on the wrist; we’re talking about hefty fines that can reach up to $14,950.
 It’s not just about the financial hit, though – it’s also a matter of safety and security for everyone involved.
-So, it’s always best to double-check those TSA guidelines and pack accordingly to avoid any unwelcome penalties.
+So, double-check those TSA guidelines and pack accordingly to avoid any unwelcome penalties.

 What is not allowed in carry-on luggage?